VMM-166: History

 In 2004, HMM-166 deployed as the aviation combat element of the 11th Marine Expeditionary Unit in support of Operation Iraqi Freedom.
 During this deployment they participated in the Battle of Najaf.

-On November 5, 2007, the squadron deployed to the Western Pacific as the aviation combat element of the 11th Marine Expeditionary Unit.
-From December 4 to 6, as part of the 11th MEU, HMM-166 flew 29 humanitarian assistance missions over Bangladesh to transport more than 54,165 pounds of food and supplies and 1875 gallons of water to the people most affected by Tropical Cyclone Sidr.
+On 5 November 2007, the squadron deployed to the Western Pacific as the aviation combat element of the 11th Marine Expeditionary Unit.
+From 4 to 6 December, as part of the 11th MEU, HMM-166 flew 29 humanitarian assistance missions over Bangladesh to transport more than 54,165 pounds of food and supplies and 1875 gallons of water to the people most affected by Tropical Cyclone Sidr.

 On 5 May 2009, a SuperCobra belonging to the squadron crashed at 1154 hrs PST into the Cleveland National Forest, California.
 The crash resulted in the fatalities of the aircraft's two pilots, Jessica Conkling, 27, and Aaron Cox, 26.
 The SuperCobra had departed Naval Air Facility El Centro 30–40 minutes earlier for Marine Corps Air Station Miramar.
 The cause of the crash was an improperly secured transmission cover which came off in flight and struck the tail rotor.

 In September 2009, HMM-166(REIN) again deployed as the aviation combat element of the 11th Marine Expeditionary Unit.
 They participated in exercises in East Timor, Indonesia, United Arab Emirates, Kuwait and Djibouti.
 They returned from the deployment in April 2010.
-The squadron was redesignated as VMM-166 on June 23, 2010 as they transitioned to the MV-22 Osprey.
+The squadron was redesignated as VMM-166 on 23 June 2010 as they transitioned to the MV-22 Osprey.

-On October 1, 2021, VMM-166 was decommissioned at Marine Corps Air Station Miramar, CA as a result of Marine Corps decisions from Force Design 2030.
+On 1 October 2021, VMM-166 was decommissioned at Marine Corps Air Station Miramar, CA as a result of Marine Corps decisions from Force Design 2030.